Schema architecture

 A broad interaction pattern — a recurring, multi-component solution to a common UX problem.
 Accepts pattern-scoped document block types (interactions) and shared structural document block types (anatomy, variants, states) as well as all general document block types.

-Required properties: type, name, displayName, description, status.
+Required properties: type, identifier, name, description, status.

 Agents